BxCppDev/Bayeux/README.rst

 software developed in Normandy ;-).

-The use of the Bayeux name and logo (an extract of the lower frieze of the Bayeux Tapestry) have been  courteously authorized by the mayor of the  city  of Bayeux  in December  2014  at  the condition  the  Bayeux software tools are distributed under an open source software license.
+The use of the Bayeux name and logo (an extract of the lower frieze of the Bayeux Tapestry) have been  courteously authorized by the Mayor of the  City of  Bayeux  in December  2014 at  the  condition the  Bayeux software tools are distributed under an open source software license.